 The Integrated Forest Monitoring programme is responsible for co-ordinating our monitoring activities and maximising the use of the data collected.
 Several monitoring platforms are part of wider monitoring networks, including:

-The programme is also responsible for the establishment and management of Research Forests in Britain.
+The programme also makes use of Research Forests in Britain.
 These are locations where a ‘backbone’ of monitoring activities can be used to support scientific studies in a known environmental context:

 Publications and presentations related to intensive forest monitoring since 2000.